-"Virtual answering point" or "VAP" means a temporary or nonpermanent location that is capable of receiving an emergency call, contains a fully functional worksite that is not bound to a specific location, but rather is portable and scalable, connecting emergency call takers or dispatchers to the work process, and is capable of completing the call dispatching process.
+"Virtual answering point" or "VAP" means a temporary or

+nonpermanent location that is capable of receiving an emergency call, contains a fully functional worksite that is not bound to a specific location, but rather is portable and scalable, connecting emergency call takers or dispatchers to the work process, and is capable of completing the call dispatching process.

-"Voice-impaired individual" means a person with speech disability which precludes communication, who can regularly and routinely communicate by telephone only through the aid of devices which can send and receive written messages over the telephone network.
+"Voice-impaired individual" means a person with a permanent speech disability which precludes oral communication, who can regularly and routinely communicate by telephone only through the aid of devices which can send and receive written messages over the telephone network.

-"Wireless carrier" means a provider of two-way cellular, broadband PCS, geographic area 800 MHZ and 900 MHZ Commercial Mobile Radio Service (CMRS), Wireless Communications Service (WCS), or other Commercial Mobile Radio Service (CMRS), as defined by the Federal Communications Commission, offering radio communications that may provide fixed, mobile, radio location, or satellite communication services to individuals businesses within its assigned spectrum block and geographical area or that offers real-time, two-way voice

-1 service that is interconnected with the public switched network, including a reseller of such service.
-2
+"Wireless carrier" means a provider of two-way cellular, broadband PCS, geographic area 800 MHZ and 900 MHZ Commercial Mobile Radio Service (CMRS), Wireless Communications Service (WCS), or other Commercial Mobile Radio Service (CMRS), as defined by the Federal Communications Commission, offering radio communications that may provide fixed, mobile, radio location, or satellite communication services to individuals or businesses within its assigned spectrum block and geographical area or that offers real-time, two-way voice service that is interconnected with the public switched network, including a reseller of such service.

-"Wireless enhanced 9-1-1" means the ability to relay the telephone number of the originator of a 9-1-1 call and location information from any mobile handset or text telephone device accessing the wireless system to the designated wireless public safety answering point as set forth in the order of the Federal Communications Commission, FCC Docket No. 94-102, adopted June 12, 1996, with an effective date of October 1, 1996, and any subsequent amendment thereto.
+"Wireless enhanced 9-1-1" means the ability to relay the telephone number of the originator of a 9-1-1 call and location information from any mobile handset or text telephone device accessing the wireless system to the designated wireless public

-11 "Wireless public safety answering point" means functional division of a 9-1-1 authority accepting wireless 12 9-1-1 calls.
-13

-"Wireless subscriber" means an individual or entity to whom a wireless service account or number has been assigned by a wireless carrier, other than an account or number associated with prepaid wireless telecommunication service.
+- 1 safety answering point as set forth in the order of the Federal - 2 Communications Commission, FCC Docket No. 94-102, adopted June - 3 12, 1996, with an effective date of October 1, 1996, and any - 4 subsequent amendment thereto. - 5 "Wireless public safety answering point" means the - 6 functional division of a 9-1-1 authority accepting wireless - 7 9-1-1 calls. - 8 "Wireless subscriber" means an individual or entity to whom - 9 a wireless service account or number has been assigned by a - 10 wireless carrier, other than an account or number associated - 11 with prepaid wireless telecommunication service. - 12 (Source: P.A.

-(Source: P.A.
 99-6, eff.
 1-1-16; 100-20, eff.
-7-1-17.)
-18

-19 (50 ILCS 750/6.1) (from Ch.
+7-1-17.) - 13 (50 ILCS 750/6.1) (from Ch.
 134, par.
-36.1)

-20 (Section scheduled to be repealed on December 31, 2020)
+36.1) - 14 (Section scheduled to be repealed on December 31, 2020) - Sec.

-Sec.
 6.1.
-Every 9-1-1 system shall be readily accessible to deaf, hard of hearing, deafblind, hearing-impaired voice-impaired individuals through the use of telecommunications technology for deaf, hard of hearing, deafblind, hearing impaired and speech-impaired individuals.
+Every 9-1-1 system shall be readily accessible to - 16 deaf, hard of hearing, deafblind, hearing impaired and - 17 voice-impaired individuals through the use of - 18 telecommunications technology for deaf, hard of hearing, - 19 deafblind, hearing-impaired and speech-impaired individuals. - 20 (Source: P.A.
+99-6, eff.
+1-1-16; 100-20, eff.
+7-1-17.) - 21 Section 15.
+The Public Utilities Act is amended by changing - 22 Section 13-213 as follows: - 23 (220 ILCS 5/13-213) (from Ch.
+111 2/3, par.
+13-213)